 3. T-30 min: Physical reading (a book, not a tablet) in warm, dim light.

-4. T-15 min: Guided meditation or heart coherence (free apps available).
+4. T-15 min: Guided meditation or heart coherence (apps available for free).

 Practical tips